Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: public void IPConnection::SetAutoReconnect(boolean autoReconnect)

- Enables or disables auto reconnect.
-If auto reconnect is enabled, the IP Connection will try to reconnect to the previously given host and port.
+ Enables or disables auto-reconnect.
+If auto-reconnect is enabled, the IP Connection will try to reconnect to the previously given host and port, if the connection is lost.

  Default value is *true*.

 .. csharp:function:: public boolean IPConnection::GetAutoReconnect()

- Returns *true* if auto reconnect is enabled, *false* otherwise.
+ Returns *true* if auto-reconnect is enabled, *false* otherwise.

 .. csharp:function:: public void IPConnection::SetTimeout(int timeout)